Many questions about our practice are answered here.

 Ned Wood thankfully maintains the computers, keeps the books and all manner of other things.

 Lynn Jones RN* gives support to patients with new or complicated problems, sends reminders for needed care and other nursing duties.
-SHe also does referrals and prior authorizations.
+She also does referrals and prior authorizations.

-Laura* provides psychotherapy on Monday mornings.
+Katie Aiken* provides psychotherapy on Monday mornings.

-Rachel Rodney RD* provides nutritional counseling
+Rachel Rodney RD* provides nutritional counseling by video visit

 *These providers form the Community Health Team at our office and are employed by the Vermont Blue Print for Health.
 Their services are free to our patients as part of our being certified as a Patient Centered Medical Home.
 For more information please see Your Medical Home, the Community Health Team and You , Community Heath Team Policies Regarding the Exchange of Protected Health Information and Patient Centered Medical Home Resource Center